jainmohit2001/coding-challenges/src/26/README.md

 - [jestHelpers.ts](jestHelpers.ts): Some functions used across the testing.

 - [utils.ts](utils.ts): This file contains some helper functions and miscellaneous functions used in different commands and functionalities.

+_**Note**: The refactoring that you can see is not achieved from the start.
+As I kept on developing and incorporating more commands, the refactoring automatically came into place.
+Most of the times, the code that got refactored was already being used somewhere and the new command/functionality needed the same code._

 ## Usage